Bienvenues-Bâtard-Montrachet

 Food pairings

-Perfect with grilled lobster and crayfish.
+Perfect with grilled lobster.

 temperature